Breeze0806/go-etl/datax/plugin/writer/mysql/README.md

 MysqlWriter implements specific queries by invoking go-etl's custom DBWrapper from storage/database, using the query process defined in dbmswriter.
 DBWrapper encapsulates many interfaces from database/sql and abstracts the database dialect, Dialect.
 For Mysql, the Dialect implemented by storage/database/mysql is used.

+Based on the configured `writeMode`, MysqlWriter generates: an `insert into...` statement (which will not insert conflicting rows in case of primary key/unique index conflicts)

+**or**

-Based on the configured `writeMode`, MysqlWriter generates either an `insert into...` statement (which will not insert conflicting rows in case of primary key/unique index conflicts) or a `replace into...` statement (which behaves like `insert into` when no conflicts occur, but replaces the entire row with new values when conflicts arise).
+a `replace into...` statement (which behaves like `insert into` when no conflicts occur, but replaces the entire row with new values when conflicts arise).
 Data is buffered in memory and written in batches to optimize performance.

 ## Functionality Description